informationgrid/ingrid-editor/Extensions.md

    }
    ```

-   NOTE: The `id` property of the extension point defaults to *ExportExtensionPoint*, if an instance is created with spring's `@Autowired` mechanism.
+   NOTE: The `id` property of the extension point defaults to *ExportExtensionPoint*, if an instance is created with Spring's `@Autowired` mechanism.

 3. **Establish the extension point** as member variable in the class that handles the export process: